Will Our Housing Market Crash 2023?

 The IMF said last autumn that UK house prices were 50% above where models suggested they should be, although the IMF revised that and reduced that to 30%.

-Nobody knows how far prices could fall, as there is a considerable margin for error on long-term economic predictions.
+Nobody knows how far prices could fall, as long-term economic predictions have a considerable margin for error.

-I believe this projection is likely to worsen because the banks are becoming increasingly reluctant to lend.
+This projection will likely worsen because the banks are becoming increasingly reluctant to lend.
 This means mortgage approvals, and therefore house prices, could fall much further, he said.

 Recent data reveals that properties in London remain the most expensive at an average of £477,000, compared to the average of £247,000 in England.